leemsdev/canvas-noise/README.md

 This works, though it is very slow.

+**You should almost definitely keep your canvas size small.
+Like, around 200x200.
+Really.
+Like really.**

 ## Algorithm

 The idea was to create a kind of 'bloom' effect, where random central points are placed and then noise is generated outward from each.